SeqScan/SeqScan-D/README.md

 Structure of the input file:

 The input file has to be in a CSV format.
 It refers to a single trajectory.
 It should include at least the two columns: "timestamp" and "location_name".
-The file has to have columns names as headers.
+The file shall have columns names as headers.
-- The "timesptamp" column: contains the date and time of the corresponding point, by default it has to be in the format of: "%Y-%m-%d %H:%M:%S".
+- The "timestamp" column: contains the timestamp of the corresponding point, by default the format is: "%Y-%m-%d %H:%M:%S".
 You may change the column name and the date format from the configuration file in: config/config.json
 - The "location_name" column: contains the names or labels of the locations.
 You may change the required column name from the configuration file as well.

 An example of the input file exists in: Data_examples/input.csv